Financial Aid Terms & Conditions

 - In certain cases, you may be selected for verification after some or all of your financial aid has disbursed.
 Failure to complete verification within the established timeframe, or changes in your eligibility, as a result of verification, may cause your awards to be reduced or cancelled, resulting in a possible balance owed back to Wichita State.
+The OFA will notify you of any changes to your award via your Wichita State email.
 For more information regarding verification, please contact the OFA.

 - Notice: If the OFA suspects that a student or other individual has purposely provided false or misleading information to obtain federal funds fraudulently, you may be reported to the U.S. Office of Inspector General and may be subjected to a fine, sentenced to jail, or both, by the U.S. Department of Education.